dominickpastore/ruddr/docs/howitworks.rst

 1. A notifier checks the current IP address and provides it to Ruddr.
 2. For each updater configured to use this notifier:

    a.
-Ruddr checks the last IP address published by this updater.
-If it
+Ruddr sends the IP address to the updater for publishing.
-      matches, it skips steps (b) and (c).
    b.
-Ruddr sends the IP address to the updater for publishing.
+The updater checks the last IP address it published.
+If it matches, it
+      skips steps (c) and (d).
    c.
+The updater sends the new IP address to the provider.
-The updater reports whether it successfully published the IP address.
-If
+   d.
+The updater reports whether it was successful.
+If so, it stores the new
-      so, Ruddr stores the new IP address for the next time step (a) runs.
+      IP address for the next time step (b) runs.
 If not, Ruddr schedules a retry for later. [#updatefail]_

 Handling IPv6
 -------------